 2) Travel pass – yes or no?

-One of the cheapest, safest and most eco-friendly ways to travel around Switzerland is to take the train.
+One of the safest and most eco-friendly ways to travel cheap around Switzerland is to take the train.
 Advantages of travelling by rail include breathtaking views, no hidden rental costs and children travel for free.
 Fare may also include free entry to some museums and castles.
 Plus, you can buy a rail pass for frequent travelling which will cost you about ⅓rd of full-price tickets.

 Tips to remember while choosing a rail pass: